apache/nuttx/Documentation/components/drivers/special/syslog.rst

 Other miscellaneous settings

--  ``CONFIG_RAMLOG_CRLF``: Pre-pend a carriage return before every linefeed that goes into the RAM log.

 -  ``CONFIG_RAMLOG_NONBLOCKING``: Reading from the RAMLOG will never block if the RAMLOG is empty.
 If the RAMLOG is empty, then zero is returned (usually interpreted as end-of-file).
 If